-August 2017, 6th edition
+August 2018, 7th edition

 This guide was prepared by FHI 360 for the Global Handwashing Partnership (GHP).
-The GHP's Steering Committee Members are: Colgate-Palmolive, FHI 360, the London School of Hygiene and Tropical Medicine, Procter & Gamble, UNICEF, Unilever; USAID, the Water and Sanitation Program (WSP) at the World Bank, and the Water Supply and Sanitation Collaborative Council (WSSCC).
+The GHP's Steering Committee Members are: Colgate-Palmolive, FHI 360, the London School of Hygiene and Tropical Medicine, Procter & Gamble, UNICEF, Unilever; USAID, the World Bank, and the Water Supply and Sanitation Collaborative Council (WSSCC).